|Dates / Deadlines:|

 In addition to the mandatory pre-departure orientation you’ll have on campus the semester prior to your program, there will be an on-site orientation for this program.
 In the UK, students’ on-site orientation begins immediately after you arrive in London.
 Although academic in purpose, many features of the History of Science course are designed to help students orient themselves to life in the UK.
 Once in Norwich, further activities, both in the form of UEA’s international student orientation as well as Dickinson program orientation occur the week before classes begin.

 Students must arrive in London by the stated program start date.
 If enough students are interested, a group flight from an east coast airport will be arranged.
 Even if you intend to travel on the group flight (if offered), you must communicate your arrival plans with the resident director, as well as the Center via Studio Abroad.
 Dates are not official until the group flight is arranged.
-Tentative program dates may be found here.

 Great!
 But, please do not make travel plans until you arrive at the program and become familiar with your class schedule and program excursions.
 It is not acceptable to skip class for personal travel.